S4Plus/MV4PG/README.md

 # Overview
-The experimental test results are in `results.xlsx`.
-The test process in TuGraph refers to `TuGraph_Test`, and the test process in Neo4j refers to `Neo4j_Test`.
+The experimental test results are available in `results.xlsx`.
+For a detailed explanation, please refer to `Evaluation Result`.
+The testing processes for TuGraph and Neo4j are documented in `TuGraph_Test` and `Neo4j_Test`, respectively.
 # TuGraph Test
 ## Docker
 First, pull the TuGraph image and create the container, then copy this repository to the container.